SpunBlue/UFNF-Engine-Launcher/README.md

 7. make a pull request to this repository with your update.

 > Side note: if you want to upload an update please remove the previous version!
-> If you don't want your mod to appear in the changelog, end the name on the list with `--S`
+> If you don't want your mod to appear in the changelog, end the name on the list with `--S`.
 > Only mods made in UFNF are accepted!
 > Please put your mod behind the latest UFNF version so the list kinda looks like this: `LATEST-UFNF:LINK,YOUR-MOD:LINK,OLDER-MOD:LINK,OLDER-UFNF:LINK`